 It took us about 45 minutes to deplete BYU’s bins and fill 12 large plastic bags of our own.
 These comrades of mine said that we’ll just have to come back next week.
-I desired as many bottles that my studio could handle.
-Working with such material gets me down but getting physical and mental support is great help and encouraging.
-Jake looks at me when we arrived and said, “I love you Kelly Larsen”.
+I desired as many bottles as my studio could handle.
+Working with such material gets me down but getting physical and mental support is a great help and encouraging.
+Jake looked at me when we arrived and said, “I love you Kelly Larsen.”
 I said, “Why?
 Because I’m making you go through garbage?”.

 “YES”, Jake replied.

-Jake occupies the Boxcar Studios in Provo, Utah , we had all planned a Fall Galla for December 3, 2016.
 I had about two weeks to make a piece for this show.
 I questioned where the plastic is taken from the apartment complex.
 I soon find out that BYU has a recycling facility, so I jump on it.
 I called the manager, Bill Rudy, and went over for an immediate visit.
 This place is as ugly and pungent as I hoped it would be.
 But don’t get me wrong.
-We are just dealing with mass amounts of trash and Bill is obviously on top of it; organizing, managing and in a way producing product that gets sold back to the manufacturer.
-He segregates the bottles by company and smashes them all down into bails for the most efficient shipping.
+We are just dealing with massive amounts of trash and Bill is obviously on top of it, organizing, managing and in a way producing product that gets sold back to the manufacturer.
+He segregates the bottles by company and smashes them all down into bales for the most efficient shipping.

-On Saturday, November 19, 2016 the BYU Cougars football team had a game scheduled with UMASS.
-Bill encourages me to wait until the following Monday as he will have attained all the water bottles from that game.
-I drop my jaw and my mind is filled with an immense satisfaction.
-This is what the project is about, this is what it became.
-How many bottles are purchased, used and discarded within a few hours by one single event?
-BYU won the game by 27 to 16.
+Bill encourages me to wait until a few days after the game, as he will have attained all the water bottles from the stadium.
+I drop my jaw, and my mind is filled with immense satisfaction.
+This is what the project is about; this is what it became.
+How many bottles are purchased, used, and discarded within a few hours by one single event?
 The capacity of the stadium is 63,725.

 It became apparent that I must simply throw the bottles in my studio as they were.
-Not organizing them in a sense of aesthetic attraction: not to display them in a shape or design that would dazzle ones eyes.
-I simply desired to throw them in a pile on the ground as in a landfill.
-I don’t think I got all what was purchased since some people throw recyclables in landfill trash and take home what is left in their bottle.
+Not organizing them in a sense of aesthetic attraction: not to display them in a shape or design that would dazzle one’s eyes.
+I simply desired to throw them in a pile on the ground, as in a landfill.
+I don’t think I got all that was purchased since some people throw recyclables in the landfill trash and take home what is left in their bottles.

 The purchaser for concessions for the university is Aaron Black.
-He verified that 5,140 Dasani bottles were purchased at the BYU vs UMASS game that day.
+He verified that 5,140 Dasani bottles were purchased at the game that day.
 He said they have a “deal” with Coca-Cola.

-From this project, I have gained a curiosity of what is involved in the life of 5,140 water bottles.
-How many toxic chemicals are used to make them and what waste is made doing so.
-How many gallons of gasoline does it take to ship to the warehouse and then to the purchasers warehouse and then to the event.
-The life continues at the recycling facility and then back to the manufacture to be melted back down.
+From this project, I have gained a curiosity about what is involved in the life of 5,140 water bottles.
+How many toxic chemicals are used to make them, and what waste is produced in the process?
+How many gallons of gasoline does it take to ship to the warehouse, and then to the purchaser’s warehouse, and then to the event?
+Life continues at the recycling facility, then back to the manufacturer to be melted down again.
 How many chemicals are leached into the water that is consumed?

 Terms of consideration: